[x]

 How is a parent supposed to feel when their beloved child, who happened to be different, dies fighting to protect a people who's only response is “You’re going to hell!” and “God hates you!” ?

-Let's look at what part of the Bible supports this claim.
+Let's look at what parts of the Bible support this claim.
 A few sample translations from various publications include:

 King James Version, first published in 1611: "Thou shalt not lie with mankind as with womankind: it is abomination."